2.0

 3. I allowed myself to be seen—to be vulnerable—by sharing with the group the root of my own fear, which stems from childhood bullying.

-I’ve also learned that how we use our body during a talk can have a massive impact on the quality of the delivery of our message, and its subsequent reception.
-Moving around and even gesticulating freely, as opposed to being stationary or rigid, allows our nervous energy to flow, preventing it from paralysing us.
+I also learned that how we use our body during a talk can have a massive impact on the quality of the delivery of our message, and its subsequent reception.
+Moving around and gesticulating freely, as opposed to being stationary or rigid, allows our nervous energy to flow, preventing it from paralysing us.
+Rather than avoiding eye contact, we can use it to help us connect and engage with the audience.

 Overcoming our fear of speaking in public should not be seen as the finish line, but as part of a wider learning process.
-Making mistakes is not just normal—it is necessary.
+Making mistakes isn’t just normal—it is necessary.
 There is no learning without failure.
 Once we truly accept this, we can move on from any mistake we make without magnifying it in our head.

 ~